turion/rhine/Contributing.md

 * The small version numbers (i.e. `*.*.n.n`) conform to the [Haskell Package Versioning Policy](https://pvp.haskell.org/).

-### GHC, cabal, stack
+### GHC, cabal, stack, nix

-* Rhine should be compilable with `cabal` and `stack`.
+* Rhine should be compilable with `cabal`, `nix` and `stack`.
-  If in doubt, use `stack`.
+  If in doubt, use `cabal` and `nix`.
-* Rhine does not make an effort to support old GHC versions.
+* Rhine does not make an effort to support old GHC versions, but it does make an effort to support _new_ versions.
-  Currently, Rhine builds on GHC versions 8.0, 8.2, 8.4 and 8.6,
+  Check `.travis.yml` for supported GHC versions.
-  but this may change in the future.
+* The default GHC version is the newest officially released version.
-* The default GHC version is the one that comes with the stackage resolver, specified in `stack.yaml`.
-This is currently 8.6, but may change.
+* Rhine aims to be available through [`stackage`](https://www.stackage.org/package/rhine) and [`nixpkgs`/Nixos](https://github.com/NixOS/nixpkgs/).
-  Rhine aims to build without warnings for the default version, but not necessarily for all supported versions.
+  If you find that it is not available through these channels, it's a bug and you are warmly welcome to report or even fix it.

 ### Code quality